crystallabs/crysterm/documentation/decorations.md

 bug will be to make it work more like padding does.)

 In Blessed there is function `tpadding()` which returns whether the widget has any padding (for knowing whether to go into padding-related code or not).
-In Crysterm, this check is done with just `if Widget#padding`.
+In Crysterm, padding is a `Padding` object in `Widget#style.padding`, and this check is done with `if style.padding.any?`.

 ## Shadow